ferrumc-rs/ferrumc/README.md

 ### How does this project differ from:

 - **Valence**: Valence is a framework for building your own custom server by pulling in different components of their library.
-FerrumC aims to be a potential replacement for the vanilla server.
+FerrumC aims to be a replacement for the vanilla server.
 It's like the difference between buying the ingredients to make a meal yourself or just buying a pre-made meal.
 - **Minestom**: Same as Valence, it's a framework to build your own server, which is different to what we are trying to do.